 The Roku SD player connects to the TV using composite video cable.
 In addition, the Roku SD player incorporates Wi-Fi (802.11 b/g) access and an Ethernet port.
-The new entry-level player will enable streaming movies and TV shows from the Internet-based programming partners to a TV at up to DVD quality, Roku said.
+The new entry-level player will enable streaming movies and TV shows from the Internet-based programming patners to a TV at up to DVD quality, Roku said.

 The previously introduced Roku HD and new HD-XR players feature high-definition streaming capability, of movies and TV programs.
-Both devices connect directly to any TV using HDMI or component video connections, and also offer S-Video or composite video outputs.
+Both devices connect directly to any TV using HDMI or component video connections, and also offer S-video or composite video outputs.

 The Roku HD-XR adds 802.11n dual-band Wi-Fi access to enable faster and more efficient connections with compatible wireless routers.

 The Roku HD-XR also works with most legacy routers and can often boost Wi-Fi range inside the house.
 The unit also adds a USB port for future use, the company said.

 Meanwhile, Roku said it will launch the Roku Channel Store later this fall enabling customers to add new content channels to their Roku devices.
 The Roku Channel Store will be delivered to all Roku customers, new and existing, as an automatic and free update.